MyCoRe-Org/s3-mcr-plugin/README.md

 In the case of S3, this is a presigned url.
 It is possible that the provider endpoint cannot be reached publicly.
 In this case, a proxy can be activated when creating a store.
 A proxy servlet is available for this purpose.
 Download urls are adapted accordingly and routed through the servlet.
 Alternatively, an individual proxy url can be specified so that an independent proxy can also be used.

 ### Activate proxy servlet
-The servlet must be defined in web-fragments.xml.
+The proxy servlet is deactivated by default and can be activated as follows.
-An example is provided for this.
-Also, the path must be configured for this, for example:
+Alternatively, the path can also be adapted.
 ```
-MCR.ExternalStore.DownloadProxyServlet.Url=%MCR.baseurl%/esp
+MCR.ExternalStore.ProxyServlet.Disabled=false
+MCR.ExternalStore.ProxyServlet.Url=%MCR.baseurl%/esp
 ```